Carlavier/numeral-system-converter/README.md

 # numeral-system-converter
- Convert number from popular systems to another
+ Convert a number from popular systems to another